-We have audited the consolidated financial statements of Intelsat S.A. and its subsidiaries (the Company), which comprise the consolidated balance sheets as of December 31, 2022 (Successor) and December 31, 2021 (Predecessor) and the related consolidated statements of operations, comprehensive income (loss), changes in shareholders' equity (deficit), and cash flows for the ten-month period ended December 31, 2022 (Successor), two-month period ended February 28, 2022 (Predecessor), and year ended December 31, 2021 (Predecessor), and the related notes to the consolidated financial statements.
+We have audited the consolidated financial statements of Intelsat S.A. and its subsidiaries (the Company), which comprise the consolidated balance sheets as of December 31, 2023 and 2022, and the related consolidated statements of operations, comprehensive income (loss), changes in shareholders' equity (deficit), and cash flows, for the year ended December 31, 2023 (Successor), the ten-month period ended December 31, 2022 (Successor), and the year ended December 31, 2021 (Predecessor), and the related notes to the consolidated financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 (Successor) and December 31, 2021 (Predecessor) and for the ten-month period ended December 31, 2022 (Successor), two-month period ended February 28, 2022 (Predecessor) and year ended December 31, 2021 (Predecessor), respectively, and the results of its operations and its cash flows for each of the periods then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023 and 2022, and the results of its operations and its cash flows for the year ended December 31, 2023 (Successor), the ten-month period ended December 31, 2022 (Successor), the two-month period ended February 28, 2022 (Predecessor) and the year ended December 31, 2021 (Predecessor) in accordance with U.S. generally accepted accounting principles.